-The conference starts on September 3rd evening by an informal meeting.

 Abstract:

-and colleagues.
+The value of information (VoI) theory was developed in the 1960s by Ruslan Stratonovich and colleagues.
 Inspired by Shannon’s rate distortion theory, it defines VoI as the maximum expected utility (or the minimum expected cost) that can be achieved subject to a given information constraint.
 Different value functions correspond to different types of information and different optimal Markov transition probabilities.
 In many natural systems, such as learning and evolving systems, the information amount itself is dynamic, and here we discuss dynamical extension of the value of information theory.
 We formulate the corresponding variational problems defining certain geodesic curves on statistical manifolds and discuss the resulting theory.
 Examples for Shannon’s information and certain types of utility functions will be used for illustration.
 The problem of optimal control of mutation rates in evolutionary systems will be considered as an application of the theory.

 Panos Pardalos